Frequently Asked Questions

 - Virtual learning environment (VLE) data (drawn from Moodle module clicks)

-The LeAP team are also investigating the pros and cons of integrating other student engagement data sources into DataX.
+The LeAP team are investigating the pros and cons of integrating other student engagement data sources into DataX.
 These include lecture capture (Echo360), Turnitin, reading lists, library (Sierra), Teams, Zoom, OneDrive, Sharepoint, and Outlook.

 How often is the data in City's learning analytics system refreshed?